j-berg-au/BOUNDLESS/content/Notes.md

 - Arcane Theorems
 - Major/Minor Action to gain Mana.
 Limited use per combat.
 - Additional **Forbidden Deals** for Invoker.
-- Some kind of Mana refund on missed attacks/passed saves
 ##### Narrative
 - Familiar for Invoker & Savant
 - Teleports